szepeviktor/wp-solarized/readme.txt

-=== WordPress Solarized Admin Color Scheme ===
+=== Solarized Admin Color Scheme ===
 Contributors: szepe.viktor
 Donate link: https://szepe.net/wp-donate/
 Tags: solarized, admin, administration, dashboard, color, color scheme Requires at least: 3.8
-Tested up to: 4.1.1
+Tested up to: 4.3
-Stable tag: 0.2
+Stable tag: 0.2.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Make the dashboard Solarized, ease your eyes.
+Make admin pages solarized, ease your eyes.

 == Description ==
-Adds an admin color scheme which not only colorizes the admin menu and the admin bar but the whole dashboard.
+Adds an admin color scheme which not only colorizes the admin menu and the admin bar but the whole page.

-Use it if you know the dashboard, if you know the location of every part of dashboard because Solarized's contrast is lower than other color schemes to ease your eyes.
+Use it if you know the admin pages, if you know the location of everything because solarized's contrast is lower than other color schemes to ease your eyes.

 This plugin is based on [Ethan Schoonover's](http://ethanschoonover.com/solarized) project of the same name.

 = How do I switch color scheme? =

-On the Dashboard go to Users / Your Profile and click on "Solarized".
+Go to Users / Your Profile and click on "Solarized".

 == Installation ==